IvanUkhov/blog/_drafts/2021-01-25-dirichlet-process.md

 distribution with unknown mean and variance, which we assume here.
 This means that the posterior is also Gaussian–gamma.
-Given a data set with $$n_1$$ observations $$x_1, \dots, x_{n_1}$$, the mapping of the four parameters of the prior to those of the posterior is as follows:[^1]
+Given a data set with $$n_1$$ observations $$x_1, \dots, x_{n_1}$$, the mapping of the four parameters of the prior to those of the posterior is as follows:

 $$
 \begin{align}